 This savory, garlicky pasta might be the perfect dish!
 I could probably eat this every day.
 It’s simple and very fast to make – cooking the pasta takes longer than this olive oil pasta sauce does.

 Pasta with olive oil makes a fabulous side dish for your Italian style entrees or simple grilled meats or fish.
+I love making this pasta with pan-seared shrimp and steamed veggies.

 Why You’ll Love This Recipe